s-masif/s-masif.github.io/_pages/about.md

 Updates!
 ======
 - (April 2024) Our survey titled "Survey on computation offloading in UAV-Enabled mobile edge computing" reached 100 citations!
-- (April 2024) Joined Research Institute for Solar and Sustainable Energies (RISE), Gwangju Institute of Science and Technology (GIST) as a AI Researcher!
+- (April 2024) Joined Research Institute for Solar and Sustainable Energies (RISE), Gwangju Institute of Science and Technology (GIST) as an AI Researcher!

 (Past events)!